 First you need to establish the total income that is available to you.
 This might be a combination of your student loan, any scholarships that you receive, contributions from family members or sponsors and wages from part-time work.
 You can learn more about all of these sources of income through our funding pages.

 Once you know how much you have coming in, you will need to work out how much money you are likely to have left over after you've covered the essentials like rent, utilities and food.
 This will give you an idea of how much you can put aside for socialising and life's little luxuries.
 We have produced a budget planner to help you do this (PDF - 1,413KB).
+For an accessible, non-PDF version please use the Word document of the front section of the planner (Word - 70KB), in conjunction with our calculations spreadsheet (Excel - 21KB).

 - mint - a comprehensive budget that categorises your spending showing where cutting back might be possible